Brought to you by Penguin.

-A Room of One's Own, based on a lecture given at Girton College, Cambridge, is one of the great feminist polemics, ranging in its themes from Jane Austen and Carlotte Brontë to the silent fate of Shakespeare's gifted (imaginary) sister and the effects of poverty and sexual constraint on female creativity.
+A Room of One's Own, based on a lecture given at Girton College Cambridge, is one of the great feminist polemics.
+Woolf's blazing writing on female creativity, the role of the writer, and the silent fate of Shakespeare's imaginary sister remains a powerful reminder of a woman's need for financial independence and intellectual freedom.

 Henry Eliot, author of The Penguin Classics Book, picks 12 suggestions for gripping classic summer reads, from Austen and Alcott to Arnim and Alderman